PodcastsLeisureDev Game Club

 • Dev Game Club

-Welcome to Dev Game Club, where this week we return to our series on Pikmin.
-We talk about returning to the game after a break, the macro structure and persistence of the levels, and other topics.
+Welcome to Dev Game Club, where this week we complete our series on The Legend of Zelda: Majora's Mask.
+We talk about the demoralizing effect of a crash, hear about the notebook and time manipulation, and also turn to our takeaways.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: